Computer Sciences

 However, participation in technology by senior citizens in these rural areas can enhance communication and afford optimal opportunities for seniors to personally engage online via the Internet to access essential health, finance, education, and social services information (Malecki, 2003; Strover, 2003; Velaga et al., 2012).
 However, due to the lack of infrastructure and the availability of technology, the implications for changing the modality for access for seniors in rural areas are slim (Newcombe, 2016).
 To many, the elderly population should spend their newfound free time in their gardens, making improvements to their homes, watching television, reading, thinking, eating, shopping, volunteering, sleeping, and corresponding with others.
 Senior citizens are often viewed as being unfamiliar with or unable to use new technologies (Brandon, 2015).
 However, according to a recent survey, 3,015 seniors feel very positive about technology (Pew Institute, 2013).
 This survey also delineated that these seniors were also interested in smartphones, the Internet, tablets, and social media.
 Approximately one-third of senior citizens want to spend time using the Internet; however, many seniors are reluctant to use the Internet because they have not had the exposure (Zheng, Spears, Luptak, & Wilby 2015).

-More Read: Learn Malay for kids
+More Read: Learn Malay for Kids

-The senior citizens of the rural areas of the United States are interested to know about technology, but still, they are unable to get exposure or access to technology due to several demographic deficits.
+The senior citizens of the rural areas of the United States are interested in knowing about technology, but still, they are unable to get exposure or access to technology due to several demographic deficits.
 The reality behind this is that not only in the United States but also all over the world, people prefer to live in urban areas rather than rural areas.
 Due to the huge population in urban areas, a small investment in urban areas can be proven highly beneficial for the companies.
-That is why the companies which are involved in the technical guidance and technology implementation invest their money in urban areas.
+That is why the companies which are involved in technical guidance and technology implementation invest their money in urban areas.
 Also, the companies are well aware that if they invest in urban areas, then due to the huge population, they will be able to have high revenue or great profit.
-This economic advantage to the companies makes them reluctant to take a step towards technology advancement in rural areas (Webb, 2013).
+This economic advantage to the companies makes them reluctant to take a step towards technological advancement in rural areas (Webb, 2013).

 Information technology companies also face great challenges while starting or establishing their systems in rural areas.
 Firstly, they know that the population in the urban areas is less, and that is why they cannot have much profit as compared to the urban areas.
 Secondly, they face great infrastructure challenges in rural areas, and that is why they have to spend a lot of money to establish the system, wires, and many other things.
-Thirdly, the companies can also face social challenges because most of the people in the rural areas are either not aware of the benefits of the technology or are not interested to know about technology.
+Thirdly, the companies can also face social challenges because most of the people in rural areas are either not aware of the benefits of the technology or are not interested in knowing about technology.
 That is why some people consider that technology is the main reason for cultural destruction in society, and so they don’t let technology come into the rural areas (Webb, 2013).

 Lack of Financial Resources

-Suggest that household composition, education, wealth, and occupation are key factors in determining information and communication technology.
+Suggests that household composition, education, wealth, and occupation are key factors in determining information and communication technology.
 Like this, rural communities are the least funded and least dependent on high taxes from community resources because of the dwindling population and thereby remain undiscussed and remain in the digital divide (Holt and Galligan, 2013).

 This shows that financial conditions are also a hurdle in the way of educating people.
 Also, the people do not invest their money in schools and colleges in rural areas where the students can get a better education.
 The available schools are constructed on a simple design basis, and these schools do not provide many resources or knowledge about the technology.
-However, the focus of this study is the more elderly population, and the research questions are; how does the reported quality of life (QoL) change as a result of participation in a program targeted towards improving Internet access and skills?
+However, the focus of this study is the elderly population, and the research questions are: how does the reported quality of life (QoL) change as a result of participation in a program targeted towards improving Internet access and skills?
 How do the reported technology skills and use of rural senior citizens change as a result of participation in a program targeted toward improving Internet access and skills?
 How do rural senior citizens perceive their experiences learning Internet skills as a result of participation in a program targeted towards improving Internet access and skills, and what recommendations do they convey for improving the program?
-This means that the study must analyze the use of technology in senior citizens.
+This means that the study must analyze the use of technology by senior citizens.

 Here, the discussion of educational institutions is important because educational institutions are the places that are not only providing education to children and adults but also to the whole population.
-Different educational institutions have been developed in urban and rural areas where the people, especially senior citizens, are guided to use technology.
+Different educational institutions have been developed in urban and rural areas where people, especially senior citizens, are guided to use technology.
 In such institutions, the people are guided so well to use advanced mobiles and computers.
-They are guided to use the internet, MS office, and other technology devices.
+They are guided to use the internet, MS Office, and other technology devices.
 Just because senior citizens are unaware of the technology and everything is quite new for them that is why they are encouraged to go to the institutions to learn about technology and to have exposure to the advancement.
 However, in rural areas, again, finance becomes the hurdle and then makes the people unable to learn new things about technology.

 Connectivity

 The world of technology has opened up great advances for societies across the globe.
 However, senior citizens are unable to fully enjoy what is offered as an opportunity in many urban cities for their senior citizens as opposed to senior citizens in rural areas (Lenhart, 2009; Lenhart, P., Smith, & Zickuhr, 2010).
 For example, an estimated 15 million Americans, primarily in rural communities, don’t even have access to entry-level broadband in their homes.
-Forty-one percent of America’s rural schools couldn’t get a high-speed connection if they tried (Wheeler, 2014).
-If the rural schools lack access to broadband, the community centers and local libraries are in a financial “deficit.”
+Forty-one per cent of America’s rural schools couldn’t get a high-speed connection if they tried (Wheeler, 2014).
+If the rural schools lack access to broadband, the community centres and local libraries are in a financial “deficit.”
 The lack of connectivity to emerging technologies in rural areas has caused a “digital divide” Juncos, Pereiro, and Facal (2006).
 It is not only the emerging technologies that are needed but it is also interrelated with the social issues that rural communities face as a consequence of not being able to communicate with others.

 Internet-ready televisions, Internet-enabled platforms from smartphones, gaming devices, mobile tablets, and other technical support systems are novel ways to increase the benefit of connecting senior citizens to the delivery of vital information (Ofcom, 2011, 2012).
-Being connected to others and exchanging information reflects the constructive side to technology in aiding and improving the senior citizens’ quality of life.
+Being connected to others and exchanging information reflects the constructive side of technology in aiding and improving the senior citizens’ quality of life.

 Now the healthcare department has introduced different digital devices which help patients to take care of their health.
 For example, with the progress of information technology, it is now possible for patients to control their diabetes by using the technology.
-Different mobile apps or alarming digital systems have been introduced, which help the patients to manage their diet schedule and to set reminders for their medicine time, meal time, and check-up time.
-With the help of technology, patients can now measure the use of calories per day, can manage their exercise schedule per day, and can keep records of their medication intake every day.
+Different mobile apps or alarming digital systems have been introduced, which help the patients manage their diet schedule and set reminders for their medicine time, meal time, and check-up time.
+With the help of technology, patients can now measure the use of calories per day, manage their exercise schedule per day, and keep records of their medication intake every day.
 The technology will alert the patient at the timing of the meal and medication, and then the patient will never forget the intake of the timely meal or medication.
 The technology can also be used by the healthcare staff to guide the risk factors for the disease to the patients as well as to healthy people (Mulrow & Pugh, 1995).

 However, still, in some rural areas, there is a lack of internet connectivity, due to which the patients face great difficulty in using this service.
-For this purpose, the healthcare staff has managed the apps and devices which do not require internet for their usage.
-However, the healthcare staff is aware of the senior citizens about the use of that device because most of the senior citizens of rural areas have no idea about how to use the device.
+For this purpose, the healthcare staff has managed the apps and devices which do not require the internet for their usage.
+However, the healthcare staff is aware of the senior citizens’ use of that device because most of the senior citizens of rural areas have no idea how to use the device.
 For this purpose, the healthcare staff can design a chart or alert diagram, which can be helpful in educating people about the usage of the devices (Mulrow & Pugh, 1995).
-Health education means the patient’s capability to read out and comprehends curative instructions to make proper choices for the best health results (Ramage-Morin, 2009; Zarcadoolas & Pleasant, 2005).
+Health education means the patient’s capability to read out and comprehend curative instructions to make proper choices for the best health results (Ramage-Morin, 2009; Zarcadoolas & Pleasant, 2005).

 Quality of Life/Social Isolation & Integration

-The accumulation of empirical research on technology and aging and the quality of life has substantiated that the potential for increasing levels of empowerment will be promoted through the acquisition of new skills for seniors Opalinski (2001).
+The accumulation of empirical research on technology and ageing and the quality of life has substantiated that the potential for increasing levels of empowerment will be promoted through the acquisition of new skills for seniors Opalinski (2001).
 In examining the possible mental health benefits that occur with Internet usage for senior citizens, McContha and colleagues (1955) found that, after six months online, the seniors using the computers had significantly higher scores on the Activities of Daily Living scale, the Geriatric Depression scale, and the Mini-Mental State exam did the control subjects (McContha et al.,1995).
 Substantial research also delineates that using the Internet to interact with others may help reduce loneliness and the rate of suicide (Philbeck, 1997).
 The social integration and usage of technology allow seniors the opportunity to explore interests and hobbies or obtain consumer information and access to community resources (Saunders, 2017).

 Different kinds of literature have used different methodologies to evaluate social isolation interventions.
 Dicken et al. presented various designs to examine the interventions for social isolation in the elderly population of the United States, and the study also included the social isolation issue of the elderly population of the rural areas of the United States.
 According to their research, the only way to solve the isolation issues in the elderly population of rural areas is to guide them to use technology to have better social interactions (Dickens & Richards, 2011; Cattan, White, & Bond, 2014).
 In the rural areas, there are not many places to visit.
-Also, the elderly population is not that physically fit to travel or to go for outings, due to which they have no other option but to stay at home.
+Also, the elderly population is not that physically fit to travel or go on outings, which means they have no other option but to stay at home.
 The people of the society are busy enough with their routine tasks, and so they don’t get much time to spend with the older population.
 That is why the only way left for the elderly population is to use Information and Communication Technology to kill their loneliness or social isolation (NR., 2009).

-With the help of the use of information and communication technology, the elderly population of rural areas can use social networking websites or can browse other websites of their interest.
+With the help of the use of information and communication technology, the elderly population of rural areas can use social networking websites or browse other websites of their interest.
 In this way, these people become able to interact with people, and then they can make friends on the internet.
 Also, few live messengers allow the elderly population to make video chats with their friends.
 In this way, the elderly population does not remain a burden on anyone and spends their life according to their style.
 On the internet, no one bothers anyone.
-Rather people come online when they are free, and they make video calls or chat with other people according to their wish.
+Rather, people come online when they are free, and they make video calls or chat with other people according to their wishes.
 In this way, the elderly population does not consider themselves a burden on them.
-In fact, with the help of the internet, two different old people from two different regions can interact with each other and can have chat according to their interests (Chen, 2016).
+In fact, with the help of the internet, two different old people from two different regions can interact with each other and can have a chat according to their interests (Chen, 2016).

 Social Networking

 Facebook, Twitter, LinkedIn, etc., are becoming increasingly important for people everywhere and for people in different age groups.
-Active seniors citizens who are Internet users and who participate in this social media thoroughly enjoy it (Vosner, Bobek, Kokol, and Krecic,2016).
+Active senior citizens who are Internet users and who participate in this social media thoroughly enjoy it (Vosner, Bobek, Kokol, and Krecic,2016).
 Collected data from WEKA (Waikato Environment for Knowledge Analysis) revealed that older senior females participated more in social media as compared to their male counterparts (Vosner et al.,2016).
 Further study could examine why males are less attentive to social media, which could be a separate study in itself.

 With the awareness and the trend of using social networks and other technical facilities, now the users of the Internet are on the increase.
-In the rural areas, as the elderly population is getting knowledge about the technology used to the users of the Internet is increasing from 3% to 19%.
-However, due to more facilities in the urban areas, the users grew from 8% to 36% (RAINIE, REDDY, & BELL, 2017).
+In the rural areas, as the elderly population is getting knowledge about the technology used by the users of the Internet is increasing from 3% to 19%.
+However, due to more facilities in the urban areas, the number of users grew from 8% to 36% (RAINIE, REDDY, & BELL, 2017).

 Misconceptions or Myths